NeoPhytr/Proto/README.md

 # Proto
-Setting up GIT for rhe first time
+Setting up GIT for the first time